davidhalter/davidhalter.github.com/_code/2013/12/16/django-deployment.rst

 Let's face it, PHP is horrible_.
 But the PHP eco system has always done one thing fairly well: Deploying is easy.
-You can argue that Nginx is better than Apache, but still all the new sexy systems (Django/Rails/Node/Flask) are far more complicated than ``apt-get install php5``, if you want to deploy to your own server.
+You can argue that Nginx is better than Apache, but still all the new sexy systems (Django/Rails/Node/Flask) are far more complicated to set up than ``apt-get install php5``, if you want to deploy to your own server.

 Now - I don't want (old) PHP deployment back.
 There's often no easy way of making a difference between debug and production.
 People screw up dependencies